yst138451/vue-file-uploader/README.md

 - type: `string`
 - default: `undefined`

-Specifies which camera to use for capture of image or video data.
+Specifies which camera to use for capturing image or video data.
 Accepted values are `user` and `environment`.
 [Read more](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file#capture).

 #### `maxFileSize`
 - type: `number` | `string`